Skip to main content

 • Supports: scoring_policy

-• Description: The Trending model ranks items based on their recent trend in popularity, focusing on items that are rapidly gaining engagement.
+• Description: This trending policy ranks items based on their recent trend in popularity, focusing on items that are rapidly gaining engagement.
 Unlike the Popular model, which ranks items based on overall interaction counts, the Trending model emphasizes momentum over a specific time period, making it ideal for surfacing content like breaking news or viral videos.

 • Key Configurations: